ByteSculptor01/beaglebon_drivers/README.md

 # beaglebon_drivers
-all he drivers contain their respective readme file please go though that
+all the drivers contain their respective readme file please go though that